-Check out Orlando’s nightlife
+1. Check out Orlando nightlife

 Nightlife may not be what first springs to mind when you think of Orlando, but there’s a decent party scene that heats up after dark and stretches all the way from Downtown Orlando to the suburbs.
 The main tourist centers (including the Disney and Universal theme parks) come alive each night with parties, concerts and one-off celebrations.

 Rooftop bars, mega clubs and friendly local pubs attract party people to Downtown Orlando, and there are a few different spots to try.
 If you fancy a few drinks and a bit of bar-hopping, make a beeline for Wall Street Plaza.
 There’s a surprisingly ‘local’ vibe here compared with more touristy parts of town, and you’ll also find some great places to eat.

 Otherwise, the Pointe Orlando entertainment complex has something for everyone, from dining and nightlife to world-class shopping.
 The BB King Blues Bar attract fans of live music, while the Minus5 Ice Bar provides the perfect place for a chilled-out evening (in every sense!), and you can always hit up the Imax cinema complex for a movie.

 Disney’s daily firework displays are always a good option, and there’s plenty of after-dark excitement at Universal’s CityWalk.
 Alternatively, you can watch Cirque du Soleil perform at Disney Springs and be amazed by the array of acrobats, jugglers and contortionists performing right in front of your eyes.
 Another option is the Mad Cow Theater in Downtown Orlando, which puts on musicals and stage shows.

 2. Visit one of the many fantastic Orlando restaurants